carbon-design-system/stylelint-plugin-carbon-tokens/src/rules/type-token-use/README.md

   acceptValues: ["/inherit|initial/"],
   acceptCarbonFontWeightFunction: false, // permit use of carbon font weight function
-  acceptCarbonTypeScaleFunction: false, // permit use of carbon type scale function };
+  acceptCarbonTypeScaleFunction: false, // permit use of carbon type scale function
+  acceptCarbonFontFamilyFunction: false, // permit use of carbon font family function };
 ```